Eschatologue/CM_wiki/docs/equipment/weapon/weapon-firearm.md

 ## Firearm Table

-The Firearm tables in this section shows the game’s main weapons.
+The Firearm tables in this section shows the game's main weapons.
 These table lists the cost and weight of each weapon, as well as the following details:

 ***Category.*** Every weapon falls into a category: Short-Arm, Long-Arm, Advanced.
 Weapon proficiencies are usually tied to one of these categories.
 For example, you might have proficiency with Simple weapons.